chriscauley/org/book/2-Kelly/mercury.md

   `Have you ever met yourself?` he shot to her as he began to brush his teeth.

   "Face to face?
 Why would I want to!
 I don't see the point and it would be very confusing.
-At that distance our minds would link up and we'd be seeing out of eachothers eyes simultaneously.
+At that distance our minds would link up and we'd be seeing out of each others eyes simultaneously.
 We'd have to turn off most of our conscious selves to stop from going mad."

   `I'd probably fuck myself.` She heard him spit into the sink and then say loudly, "I'm sure that's an achievement no one has ever unlocked!"